aalishe/GoDevEnv/README.md

 # Go Language Development and Learning Environment

 This is a docker container to learn and develop in Go language without the need to install Go in your computer.
-It can also be used - eventually - to containerize your Go application.
+It can also be used - eventually - to dockerize your Go application.

-## Who to use?
+## How to use?

 To login to the container and start using Go, just execute `make run`.
 The image will be pulled (if not done before) and run the container.
 After that you will see the container prompt.